SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 ##### Example

-Let's consider a pod which exposes the following metrics:
+Let's consider a Pod which exposes the following metrics:

 ```txt
 my_metric_cpu